-Introduced by Sen. Hoon-Yung Hopgood (D) on January 29, 2013, to repeal the Michigan “right-to-work” law enacted in 2012.
+Introduced by Sen. Hoon-Yung Hopgood (D) on January 29, 2013 To repeal the Michigan “right-to-work” law enacted in 2012.
 This bill would repeal the part that applies to government employees.
 Senate Bill 95 would repeal right-to-work for workers in the private sector.
-Full Text and Analysis.
+Official Text and Analysis.